Singapore Red Cross Society

 The SRC provides a range of services and programmes including international aid across the Asia-Pacific region, international humanitarian law advocacy, emergency management, blood donation and community services for the youth, families, the elderly, and persons with disabilities.

-The organisation traces its history back to when it was established on 30 September 1949 as part of the British Red Cross Society's Singapore Branch.
+The organisation traces its history back to when it was established on 30 September 1949 as part of the British Red Cross Society as the Singapore Branch of the British Red Cross.
 It was officially incorporated by the Parliament of Singapore on 6 April 1973 and was appointed as the National Blood Donor Recruiter by the Health Sciences Authority (HSA) in 2001.

 Organisation

 The SRC is governed by a 19-member Council headed by a Chairman who is appointed by the President of the Republic of Singapore, the Patron of the SRC.
 The Council is responsible for pursuing the objective of the SRC as laid down by the Act of Parliament and its Constitution.
 The Council has four oversight committees providing the relevant advice and expertise; namely the Finance and Investment, Audit, Corporate Governance and Nomination and Human Resource and Compensation Committees.

 The general management of the SRC is overseen by the Management Committee, headed by the Secretary General / Chief Executive Officer (CEO) of the SRC.
 Implementation of the policies and directives laid down by the Council is done by the Secretariat which is headed by the Secretary General / CEO.
+Since 2012, Benjamin William has served as the Secretary General of the Singapore Red Cross.

 The Secretariat is organised into three divisions; Operations, Administration and the Red Cross Youth.